 For many years, Amateur Astronomers have enjoyed the challenge and excitement provided by the Messier Program of deep-sky objects.
 The 110 or so objects in the Messier Catalog introduced the observer to the importance of careful observing and record keeping.
 Upon completion of this project, however, the amateur was left somewhat in a void.
 He or she wanted to further the quest for deep-sky objects, but outside of the vast New General Catalog, there was no organized program that would provide that next vital step upward.
 With this idea in mind, the formation of the Herschel Program began.

-It started over four years ago, when several members of the Ancient City Astronomy Club in St. Augustine, Florida, who had recently completed the Messier Program noticed a letter in Sky and Telescope magazine from James Mullaney of Pittsburgh, Pennsylvania.
+It started when several members of the Ancient City Astronomy Club in St. Augustine, Florida, who had recently completed the Messier Program noticed a letter in Sky and Telescope magazine from James Mullaney of Pittsburgh, Pennsylvania.
 Mr. Mullaney alerted amateurs to the William Herschel Catalog of deep-sky objects, and suggested this would be a good project to get into after completion of the Messier Lists.
 He went on to say that Herschel's listings could be found in the original New General Catalog by Johann Dreyer, available from the Royal Astronomical Society in England.

 The New General Catalog was a compilation of several deep-sky catalogs circa 1880; it contained almost 8,000 objects of which 2,477 of these objects were observed by William Herschel.
 Ancient City Astronomy Club (A. C. A. C.) members began the difficult process of separating his objects, which used a rather unique classification system with eight sub-categories; each individual object was placed into a particular subcategory.
 These subcategories are:

 Class I - Bright Nebulae;